 This is not something I often share publicly; as a society, we tend to shun poop talk.
 Not to mention that for women, bathroom topics are especially fraught.
 Privately, though, this skill brings me much joy.

-When it comes to pooping habits, "there is no normal" gastroenterologist Dr. Patricia Raymond tells Bustle.
+When it comes to pooping habits, "there is no normal," gastroenterologist Dr. Patricia Raymond, M.D., tells Bustle.
 “When we are trying to make people poop who are dissatisfied, we aim for one CSBM (complete spontaneous bowel movement) per day.
 You shouldn’t strain or rush to the bathroom, and you should feel like you got everything out.”
 In my household, we call a CSBM a P² — a perfect poo.

 If you're concerned about how your poo might rate, consult one of the most commonly used diagnostic tools: the Bristol Stool Chart.
-It ranks seven categories of excrement from “very constipated” to “normal” to “lacking fibre” to “inflammation.”
-Take a gander; there’s imagery:
+It ranks seven categories of excrement from “very constipated” to “normal” to “lacking fiber” to “inflammation.”

 1. Make Some Additions To Your Diet